JossieHaven/book-search-engine-mc18/README.md

 1) Open a terminal at the root folder.
 2) npm run build.
-3) npm run start:dev (this will open the search browser)
+3) npm run start:dev (this should open the search browser)

 ## Acceptence Criteria